getzola/zola/docs/content/documentation/content/table-of-contents.md

 weight = 60
 +++

-Each page/section will automatically generate a table of contents for itself based on the headers present.
+Each page/section will automatically generate a table of contents for itself based on the headers generated with markdown.

 It is available in the template through the `page.toc` or `section.toc` variable.
 You can view the [template variables](@/documentation/templates/pages-sections.md#table-of-contents)